Smithsonian and National Gallery of Art announce May reopenings

 Planet Word and other museums reopen, but Smithsonian artifacts (and pandas) won’t be back for a while

-Free passes for Udvar-Hazy are available starting Friday, and passes for the other six Smithsonian museums and the zoo will be available a week before they open.
+Passes for Udvar-Hazy are available starting Friday, and passes for the other six Smithsonian museums and the zoo will be available a week before they open.
 An individual can reserve up to six passes each day (larger groups are prohibited) for a specific location; every visitor must have a pass.
 Passes can be obtained by visiting si.edu/visit or by calling 800-514-3849, Ext.
 1.

-The National Gallery of Art will follow the same protocols it used last summer and fall, although it will now require face coverings for everyone age 2 and older.
+The National Gallery of Art will follow the same protocols it used last summer and fall, although there will be no face-cover exemptions for everyone ages 2 and older.
 Passes will be available starting May 10.
 The museum will operate daily from 11 a.m. to 4 p.m.; its renovated Garden Café will be open.
 The Sculpture Garden and its cafe have been open since Feb.
 14.

 Despite the reopening of many private museums, all eyes have been on the Smithsonian, the president of the local tourism board told The Washington Post in March.